justinmeiners/efficient-programming-with-components/00_foreword.md

 as opposed to traditional black-box layering which merely hides information.
-Programs written this way also tend to be fast, which contributes to its reusability.
+Programs written this way also tend to be fast, which contributes to their reusability.
 If a component doesn't perform, there will always be some performance-sensitive application that can't use it.